aws/aws-mysql-odbc/README.txt

 a shortcut to bypass the delays caused by DNS resolution.
 With this knowledge, the AWS ODBC Driver can more closely monitor the Aurora DB cluster status so that a connection to the new primary DB instance can be established as fast as possible.
-Additionally, as noted above, the AWS ODBC Driver is designed to be a drop-in compatible for other MySQL ODBC drivers and can be used to interact with RDS and MySQL databases as well as Aurora MySQL.
+Additionally, as noted above, the AWS ODBC Driver is designed to be drop-in compatible for other MySQL ODBC drivers and can be used to interact with RDS and MySQL databases as well as Aurora MySQL.